Control of localized states of itinerant electrons and their magnetic interactions: Introduction

 The magnetic properties of 3d transition metals, alloys, and embedded clusters are caused by itinerant electrons.
 In these systems, the magnetic moments of atoms in Bohr magnetons are not integers and can depend on local configuration, proximity to the surface, interface, or structural defects~\cite{coey2010magnetism}.
 Of particular interest is the formation of localized non-collinear magnetic structures, which can serve as bits of magnetic memory~\cite{Rimmler_NRM_2025}.
 Stability with respect to thermal fluctuations is a key consideration for these applications.
-However, the calculation of magnetic structures with atomic resolution within the framework of models featuring a continuous magnetization distribution, for example, by density functional theory (DFT), becomes computationally challenging even for systems with just a few magnetic atoms.
-Consequently, Heisenberg-type models with localized magnetic moments are often employed~\cite{Szilva_RMP_2023} to analyze the stability and magnetic properties of such small $3d$ structures~\cite{Bessarab_Sci-rep_2018}.
-In this context, model parameters are typically chosen to reproduce characteristics obtained from density functional calculations~\cite{Szilva_RMP_2023, Bessarab_Sci-rep_2018, Hoffmann_PRB_2020}.
-Building on this approach, in the present work we propose a mechanism by which variations in the particle number $N$ shift a control parameter $x$, thereby modulating the interactions between magnetic states and enabling control over the magnetic ordering.
+However, the calculation of magnetic structures with atomic resolution within the framework of models featuring a continuous magnetization distribution, for example, by density functional theory (DFT), becomes computationally challenging even for systems with just a few tens of magnetic atoms.
+Consequently, Heisenberg-type models with localized magnetic moments are often used~\cite{Szilva_RMP_2023} to analyze the stability and magnetic properties of such $3d$ structures~\cite{Bessarab_Sci-rep_2018}.
+In this context, model parameters are typically chosen to reproduce some characteristics obtained from density functional calculations~\cite{Szilva_RMP_2023, Bessarab_Sci-rep_2018, Hoffmann_PRB_2020}.
+Based on this approach, in the present work we propose a mechanism by which variation in the d-electrons number $N$, associated with a shift of the d-level relative to the Fermi level, modifies the effective interaction between magnetic states, changes the corresponding parameters of discrete models, and allows control over magnetic ordering.